-CFO Survey: Is the HR-policy of European businesses outdated?
+CFO Survey: HR-policy of European businesses outdated?

 The optimism amongst European CFO’s has dropped in the fourth quarter of 2014, and faith in the national economy’s prospects has decreased more than faith in own business results.
 Recruiting and keeping qualified personnel on staff remains a point of concern this quarter.
 Companies do not take extra measures and board level there is hardly any attention for diversity policy.
 This is according to the results from the 75th quarterly CFO Survey from TIAS School for Business and Society and Duke University.